Settlement Services for Humanitarian Entrants

 Asylum seekers in Australia are not eligible to receive financial assistance through Centrelink.
 In response to the needs of asylum seekers, the Asylum Seekers Assistance Scheme (ASAS) was created in 1992 by the Australian Government to address Australia's obligations under the United Nations 1951 Convention Relating to the Status of Refugees.

-Asylum seekers who are found to be owed protection are granted protection visas under the Humanitarian Program.
+Asylum seekers who are found to be owed protection are granted protection visas under the Humanitarian Programme.

-From 30 August 2013, two groups of asylum seekers who are granted Protection visas will no longer be eligible for services under the Humanitarian Settlement Services (HSS) program.
+From 30 August 2013, two groups of asylum seekers who are granted Protection visas will no longer be eligible for services under the Humanitarian Settlement Services (HSS) programme.
 These groups are:

 - Illegal Maritime Arrivals who lived in the community on a Bridging visa E or who resided in community detention, aside from unaccompanied minors